Tenant falls through hole in bedroom floor, wins $5000 payout

 The issues were listed out in a report by the Government's Tenancy Services team that was submitted to the Tenancy Tribunal as evidence.

-Tribunal adjudicator J Wilson also found landlords Vishal Trivedi and Mary Mani - who live in Canada - had not inspected the property in the last three years nor undertaken any repairs.
+Tribunal adjudicator J Wilson also found landlords Vishal Trivedi and Mary Mani - who live in Canada - had not inspected the property in the past three years nor undertaken any repairs.

 Wilson said the law required landlords living overseas to appoint a local "agent" or property manager to ensure a rental was adequately maintained and tenants' concerns were addressed.